-This website was last tested on 16 September 2020.
-The test was carried out by the University of Northampton, IT Services Digital Team
+This website was last tested on 27 July 2022.
+The test was carried out by All Response Media on behalf of the University of Northampton.

 How we tested this website

 This website was tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA.
-These tests have been carried out internally by the University’s Digital Team using a tool called AChecker.
+These tests have been carried out by All Response Media on behalf of the University of Northampton.
 Any accessibility issues identified during testing were investigated and fixed where possible.